Raild3x/require-on-rails/README.md

 # RequireOnRails

 An opinionated Roblox Luau utility extension that simplifies working with complex codebase hierarchies by automatically generating file aliases and managing import statements.
-It works in conjunction with a custom requirer in order to parse the string paths.
+It works in conjunction with Luau LSP and a custom requirer module in order to parse the non-standard string paths.

 RequireOnRails does *not* prevent you from utilizing any default require behaviors.
 If the Luau module detects a non aliased path it will fall back to the default Roblox require behavior.